Return To Contents

 Remark that we use the symmetry of the ball about the yz-plane in calculating the integral.
 We prefer

-to use symmetry whenever it allows us to have 0 as a limit of integration, because then the calculation
+to use symmetry whenever it allows us to have 0 as a limit of integration,

 is simpler.